SatyamSaxena1/codeobserver-preview/codeobserver-poc/README.md

 ### LM Studio Integration

 1. Install LM Studio and note the absolute path to `lms.exe` (on Windows) or the CLI binary for your platform.
-2. Download the desired GPT-OSS model within LM Studio.
+2. Download the models you plan to use within LM Studio.
-3. In VS Code settings, enable **CodeObserver › LM Studio › Enabled**, set the **CLI Path**, and provide the **Model** name.
-Optionally adjust the system prompt and timeouts.
+3. In VS Code, set **CodeObserver › LM Studio › CLI Path**, then run `CodeObserver: Select LM Studio Model` to pick from the downloaded list (or enter a custom identifier).
+Enable **CodeObserver › LM Studio › Enabled** when you're ready.
 4. Trigger an analysis (save a file or run `CodeObserver: Run Strategic Analysis`).
 The status bar and output channel will confirm whether the real model or the built-in fallback produced the insight.

 ### Preview Limitations